dafshleyyawo/securing-a-small-business-network/README.md

 - Cisco Packet Tracer
 - Networking concepts (TCP/IP, Ethernet, VLANs)

-### 📷 Screenshots
-(Add screenshots of your topology or configurations if you have them)

 ### 👤 Author
 **Daf** — Software Engineering Student & Network Enthusiast